-The low root yields recorded by 'Tekbankye' and 'Afisiafi' at Legon may be attributed to the environment in which these varieties were cultivated since Hunt et al. (1997) and Janssens (2001) have noted that growth and development of cassava storage root and yield in general depend on the climate, soil fertility and other factors.
-Legon is situated in the coastal savanna zone where rainfall is scanty and the soils are less richly supplied with organic matter and nutrients (Boateng, 1960; Dickson and Benneh, 1988).
+The low root yields recorded by 'Tekbankye' and 'Afisiafi' at Legon may be attributed to the environment in which these varieties were cultivated may be attributed to the environment in which these varieties were cultivated may be attributed to the environment in which these varieties were cultivated may be attributed to the environment in which these varieties were cultivated may be attributed to the environment in which these varieties were cultivated may be attributed to the environment in which these varieties were cultivated may be attributed to the environment and Janssens (2001) have noted that growth and since Hunt et al. (1997) and Janssens (2001) have noted that growth and development of cassava storage root and yield in general depend on the development of cassava storage root and yield in the coastal development of cassava other factors.
+Legon is situated in the coastal climate, soil fertility and other factors.

+savanna zone where rainfall is scanty and the soils are less richly supplied with organic matter and nutrients (Boateng, 1960; Dickson and Benneh, 1988).

-As it has been explained by Cock et al. (1979) and Hunt (1990), harvest index, is the ratio (quotient) between the weight of tubers or the marketable component of the crop to the weight of above-ground parts plus weight of tubers (total weight of crop) and hence cassava genotypes with large tuber weights will show high harvest index values.
-Therefore the high harvest index values registered by accessions 'H0008' and 'H0015' are accounted for by the large root weights recorded by these accessions.
+As it has been explained by Cock et al. (1979) and Hunt (1990), harvest index is the ratio (quotient) between the weight of tubers or the marketable component of the crop to the weight of above-ground parts plus weight of tubers (total weight of crop) and hence cassava genotypes with large tuber weights will show high harvest index values.
+Therefore the high harvest index values registered by accessions 'H0008' and 'H0015' are accounted for index values registered by these accessions.

 Harvest index values reported for cassava genotypes elsewhere are similar to what is recorded here.
-For instance, Otim-Nape et al. (1994) produced harvest index data for thirteen cassava genotypes and ten out of this number showed a harvest index range of 0.4 to 0.8 and a mean of 0.6 and Nweke (1996) stated a mean harvest index of 0.5 from 497 cassava farms surveyed.
+For instance, Otim-Nape et al. (1994) similar to what is recorded here.
+For instance, Otim-Nape et al. (1994) produced harvest index data for thirteen cassava genotypes and ten out of this produced harvest index range of 0.4 to 0.8 and a mean of 0.6 and number showed a harvest index range of 0.4 to 0.8 from 497 cassava farms Nweke (1996) stated a mean harvest index of 0.5 from 497 cassava farms surveyed.